-The Chairman also advised the Task Group that EDF Energy had recently written to landowners which might be affected by the development of Sizewell C. The letter had provided a "worse case scenario" but had also stated that there remained options which would be consulted upon within the public Stage 3 consultation.
-A member of the Task Group referred to the letter which, he said, had disturbed some recipients.
-The Chairman emphasised the need for members of the Task Group to clarify that proposals remained possible options only at this time.
-In response to a question by another member of the Task Group, the Chairman said the letter related to all potential land holding requirements of the build including rail and road options.
+The Chairman also advised the Task Group that EDF Energy had recently written to landowners that might be affected by the development of Sizewell C. The letter had provided a "worse case scenario" but had also stated that there remained options which would be consulted upon within the public Stage 3 consultation.
+A member of the Task Group referred to the letter which he said had disturbed some recipients.
+The Chairman emphasised the need for members of the Task Group to clarify that the proposals remained possible options only at this time.
+In response to a question by another member of the Task Group, the Chairman said the letter primarily outlined the rail and road options.

-It was agreed that a copy of the generic letter sent by EDF Energy and requesting information would be provided to the Task Group after the meeting.
+It was agreed that a copy of the generic letter sent to landowners by EDF Energy would be provided to the Task Group after the meeting.

-In response to a query by a member of the Task Group regarding the potential for a compulsory acquisition process, the Chairman replied that this would be the ultimate backstop position; he asked the members of the Task Group to reassure their constituents that such a process was neither certain nor imminent.
-The Head of Planning and Coastal Management advised that compulsory acquisition processes, if implemented, included access to the land needed to conclude development.
+In response to a query by a member of the Task Group regarding the potential for a compulsory acquisition process, the Chairman replied that this would be the ultimate backstop position; he asked the members of the Task Group to reassure their constituents that such a process was not certain or imminent.
+The Head of Planning and Coastal

+Management advised that compulsory acquisition processes, if implemented, included access to the land needed to conclude development.